-Even many of the private colleges with high acceptance rates are much more affordable than selective private colleges.
-The tuition and fees for Jarvis Christian College in Hawkins, Texas are $11,720.
-That's significantly cheaper than the $46,600 tuition for Rice University, a selective private school in Houston, Texas.
+Even many private colleges with high acceptance rates are more affordable than selective private colleges.
+The tuition and fees for Jarvis Christian College in Hawkins, Texas, are $11,720.
+That's significantly cheaper than the $49,112 tuition for Rice University, a highly selective private school in Houston, Texas.

-You might save money if you attend a school with a high acceptance rate.
+You could save money if you attend a school with a high acceptance rate.
 (401(K) 2012/Flickr)

 Retaking the SAT?
 Check out our ultimate SAT study guide to help you with your prep.
 Taking the SAT very soon?
-Check out our guide to cramming for the test.
+Then take a look at our guide to cramming for the test.

 Not sure where you'd like to go to college?
 We'll help you find the right college for you.